 The propeller coupling has very strong magnets that require a quick, strong pull to remove from the tail.
 When reinstalling the propeller assembly into the tail section, ensure you have a firm grip on the propeller hub, insert it slowly and expect a very strong pull as it goes in.
-Do not let it be sucked in unrestrained.
+Do not let it be sucked in unrestrained, as bearing damage can result.

 For freshwater diving, at the end of the last dive of the day, slide the rubber band that covers the body/tail connection forward and remove the recharge plug cover from the nose of the DPV.
 Remove the propeller assembly, drain any water from the propeller coupling cavity and carefully reinsert the propeller.

 For saltwater diving, slide the rubber band that covers the body/tail connection forward and remove the propeller from the tail section.
-Rinse the propeller by dunking it in fresh water a few times and then rinse the DPV by submerging it in fresh water for twenty minutes.
+Rinse the propeller by dunking it in fresh water a few times and then rinse the DPV by submerging it in fresh water for 10-20 minutes.
 Remove the recharge plug cover from the nose when the DPV is removed from the rinse bath.
 If a rinse bath is not available, remove one orange plastic locking strip between the tail and the body, rinse the strip and direct the flow of fresh water from a hose, into the slot for a minute or two.
 Reinstall the first strip and repeat the process with the second strip removed and then rinse the rest of the DPV.
 Drain any water from the propeller coupling cavity and carefully reinsert the propeller.

-If you think you may have discharged the batteries below 40% capacity, recharge the batteries before storing the DPV as suggested in the Recharging section of the manual.
+If you think you may have discharged the battery below 20% capacity, recharge the battery before storing the DPV as suggested in the Recharging section of the manual.

-If you will be storing the DPV for more than one month before the next dive, it is recommended to open the DPV and disconnect the batteries.
-This will prevent the need for a maintenance charge being performed due to a very small voltage drain needed by the charger, to sense the batteries.
+If you will be storing the DPV for more than one month before the next dive, it is recommended to monitor the battery voltage monthly via the Bluetooth app and charge as needed to keep the voltage in the 62V to 67V range.

-Always remember to remove the recharge plug cover when not in use or the batteries may be permanently damaged by over discharge.
+Always remember to remove the recharge plug cover when not in use or the battery may be permanently damaged by over discharge.
 Over discharge is not covered by the warranty!